xanderificnl/awesome-stars/README.md

 ## TypeScript

+- [swc-project/swc](https://github.com/swc-project/swc) - swc is a super-fast compiler written in rust; producing widely-supported javascript from modern standards and typescript.
 - [material-shell/material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 - [GoogleContainerTools/kpt-functions-catalog](https://github.com/GoogleContainerTools/kpt-functions-catalog) - Curated catalog of generally useful kpt functions
 - [kubenav/kubenav](https://github.com/kubenav/kubenav) - kubenav is the navigator for your Kubernetes clusters right in your pocket.